Sleep and How to Improve It

 If your to-do list keeps you up at night, you’re not alone.
 One in four Americans develops insomnia each year and stress is one of the leading causes.

-If exercise (see You're Tired, above) isn’t doing the trick, try a hot shower, burn a scented candle (lavender is known to soothe) and consider your caffeine intake (stimulants can increase anxiety).
+If exercise isn’t doing the trick, try a hot shower, or consider your caffeine intake since stimulants can increase anxiety.
 Your Columbia benefits include resources to help with stress reduction, which can contribute to a better night’s sleep.

 - What’s on your mind?